The Simple Past of Regular and Irregular Verbs

 • Did you do the homework?

-The Use of the Simple Past
+Uses of the Simple Past Tense

 The simple past is used primarily to describe events in the past, but it also has some other uses.
 Here are the main uses of the simple past: